appinioGmbH/flutter_packages/packages/custom_video_player/README.md

 # Custom Video Player

-This package wraps the official video_player package by flutter and extends it with a fully customisable control bar and a fullscreen mode for mobile.
+This package wraps the official video_player package by flutter and extends it with a fully customisable control bar and a fullscreen mode.
 For the control bar you can decide for each element if you want to show it and if so how it should look.

 <br />